top of page

 If I worked out three times a week, I’d feel better.

+I was constantly searching for something that would fix me but nothing changed.
 Because the problem wasn’t what I was doing, it was the state I was living in.

 I was more focused on being liked, accepted and successful rather than happy.
 I was so focused on those things that I was chasing goals and making choices without ever stopping to ask myself if I actually wanted them